 Delighted to report that Ken Howard was elected to the committee.
 Full details of your committee can be found on the committee page.

-The minutes of the AGM will be posted out to the membership soon.
+The minutes of the AGM have been posted out to the membership.

 After the AGM at 7.30pm our evening’s entertainment began with music, skittles & bagatelle with a bar two delicious types of soup & tasters of sumptuous puddings.

 The evening was free for rowing club members